 How To File Colorado Articles of Organization

-The Colorado Articles of Organization is the official document filed with the Colorado Secretary of State that establishes a Limited Liability Company (LLC).
+The Colorado Articles of Organization is the official document filed with the Colorado Secretary of State that establishes an LLC.
 This document lays out important information about the LLC, including its name, purpose, and member(s).
 It also includes information about the registered agent who will be responsible for receiving legal documents on behalf of the LLC.

-In this example, we will show the steps of filling out the Articles of Organization online.
+I’ll walk through the 11 steps you need to take to fill out the Colorado LLC Articles of Organization online.
 To get started, visit the Colorado Secretary of State’s website.